Savjee/savjee.be/src/site/posts/2026/2026-03-xx-converting-chinese-thermostat-to-esphome.md

 If you happen to figure out how to get these buttons working, please let me know!

 ## The full ESPHome configuration
-Here's the complete config for reference (also [check out how I orgnise my ESPHome configuration files]({% link collections.posts, "2021-05-27-how-i-structure-my-esphome-config-files.md" %}) if you're confused by the `packages` and `substitutions`):
+Here's the complete config for reference (also [check out how I organize my ESPHome configuration files]({% link collections.posts, "2021-05-27-how-i-structure-my-esphome-config-files.md" %}) if you're confused by the `packages` and `substitutions`):

 ```yaml
 substitutions: